Time-Dependent Self Consistent Harmonic Approximation: Anharmonic nuclear quantum dynamics and time correlation functions: Time-Dependent Self-Consistent Harmonic Approximation

 The SCHA is a mean-field theory developed to deal with interacting phonons and to compute thermodynamic properties of solids.

-Here, the interacting many-body ionic density matrix is replaced with a non-interacting one.
+Here, the exact interacting many-body ionic density matrix is replaced with a trial one, Gaussian in real space.
 Starting from now through the rest of the paper, $\hrhoo$ is the SCHA equilibrium density matrix.
 As done in Hartree-Fock for electrons, in the SCHA, the $\hrhoo$ density matrix minimizes the free energy functional of a trial density matrix $\hat {\tilde \rho}$:

 where $S[\hat {\tilde\rho}]$ is the entropy functional: